Fun Facts about Horses

-The scientific name for the horse is Equus ferus caballus.
+- The scientific name for the horse is Equus ferus caballus.

 What are some names for horses?

 Did you know that there are lots of different names for horses?
-Well there are, and it all depends on whether they are male or female and how old they are.
-Here they all are.
-Do you know all of these names?
+It all depends on whether they are male or female and how old they are.
+For example, a male horse is called a stallion, the female a mare.

 - Gelding – A castrated male horse.

 Horses with different coat colors have different names.
 Here are some of the main colors:

-Grey – black skin, but a mixed coat of white and black hairs.
+- Grey – black skin, but a mixed coat of white and black hairs.

-Black – entirely black.
+- Black – entirely black.

-Sorrel – a type of chestnut with a very reddish coat.
+- Sorrel – a type of chestnut with a very reddish coat.

-Palomino – a light golden color.
+- Palomino – a light golden color.

-Pinto – a multicolored horse with patches of red, brown, white, and/or black.
+- Pinto – a multicolored horse with patches of red, brown, white, and/or black.

 What kind of food do horses eat?